aspose-ocr/Aspose.OCR-Documentation/net/release-notes/release-notes-2021/aspose-ocr-for-net-21-10-release-notes/_index.md

 ### New API

-- added new filters in the PreprocessingFilters: Median, AdaptiveMedianThreshold
+- added new filters in the PreprocessingFilters: Median, ContrastCorrectionFilter
 - added new property in the RecognitionSettings class:
         -  AutoContrast
         -  AllowedCharacters